Vietnam War POW/MIA issue: Origins

 Investigation of the fate of all the missing service personnel would end up residing with the Defense Prisoner of War/Missing Personnel Office.
 The Joint POW/MIA Accounting Command also played a major role in subsequent investigations.
 In 1973, the Defense Department established the Central Identification Laboratory–Thailand to coordinate POW/MIA recovery efforts in Southeast Asia.

-The United States conducted some limited operations in South Vietnam in 1974 to find the remains of those missing, and pursuant to the Paris Accords, the North Vietnamese returned some remains too.
+The United States conducted some limited operations in South Vietnam in 1974 to find the remains of those missing, and according to the Paris Accords, the North Vietnamese returned some remains too.
 These efforts halted following the collapse of the Accords and the fall of South Vietnam in 1975, and over the next ten years, little progress was made in recovering remains.

 During the late 1970s and 1980s, the friends and relatives of unaccounted-for U.S. personnel became politically active, requesting the United States government reveal what steps were taken to follow up on intelligence regarding last-known-alive MIAs and POWs.
 When initial inquiries revealed important information had not been pursued, many families and their supporters asked for the public release of POW/MIA records and called for an investigation.

 U.S. Private First Class Robert R. Garwood is often cited as the last U.S. POW from the Vietnam War.
 In 1979, Garwood reemerged, claiming he and other POWs had remained imprisoned after the war.
 In a court-martial shortly after his return, he was found not guilty of desertion, solicitation of U.S. troops in the field to refuse to fight and to defect, and maltreatment.
 However, he was convicted on February 5, 1981, of communicating with the enemy and of the assault on a U.S. prisoner of war interned in a POW camp.
-Later independent investigations found no substantial evidence to support Garwood's claims, and a Department of Defense investigation published in 1993 concluded Garwood was a collaborator with the enemy.
+Later independent investigations found no substantial evidence to support Garwood's claims and a Department of Defense investigation published in 1993 concluded Garwood was a collaborator with the enemy.
 A subsequent 1993 investigation conducted directly by Senator Bob Smith claimed to have found the building where Garwood was imprisoned, but the building's connection to Garwood is disputed.